Disclosure: This site may earn affiliate commissions when you click provider links. This doesn't affect our recommendations. Learn more

 Enhance.MD

-Enhance.MD has the lowest first-month entry point in the market: $49 for compounded semaglutide and $99 for compounded tirzepatide, both on a 12-month commitment.
-Ongoing prices flatten at $212/month for sema and $280/month for tirz, with the same rate at every dose level.
+Enhance.MD prices compounded GLP-1s at a flat rate for every dose: $212/month for sema and $280/month for tirz on a 12-month commitment, with the same rate at every dose level.
 Month-to-month plans run noticeably higher (sema $249/mo, tirz $329/mo).
 No separate membership fee.
+The flat $49/$99 first-month promos from earlier in 2026 were retired; first-month discounts are now code-based (seasonal codes such as SUMMER50), so check the current offer at signup.
 The Elite tier combines sema and tirz at $322/month ongoing for patients who switch between molecules.
-Enhance.MD also offers a Microdose Tirzepatide product at $169/month (1mg/week dose, $49 first month), which is the cheapest verified compounded tirzepatide option in our database.
+Enhance.MD also offers a Microdose Tirzepatide product at $169/month (1mg/week dose), which is the cheapest verified compounded tirzepatide option in our database.
 Compounded medications are not FDA-approved as finished products.

 Enhance.MD: pros and cons